moravianlibrary/Rozcestnik-studovna/private/pocitaceVMzk.en.md

 * work with documents
 * connect to the Internet
-* use access to prepaid databases
+* access to prepaid databases
 * use <a class="external" href="http://www.mzk.cz/en/catalogues-and-databases" target="_blank">electronic information resources</a>
 * use access to the Digital Library MZK.